GPIO / ISR / Callbacks

 // declare callback function

-void sw0_callback(const struct device *dev, struct gpio_callback *cb, uint32_t pins);
+void sw0_callback(const struct device *dev, struct gpio_callback *cb, uint32_t pins);// initialize GPIO callback struct

-- gpio_callback: struct prototype is defined in gpio.h
+static struct gpio_callback sw0_cb; - gpio_callback: struct prototype is defined in gpio.h

-prototype that will store the information about the callback function
+sw0_cb: name of the struct based on thegpio_callbackprototype that will store the information about the callback function

 // define callback function